ray-project/ray/doc/source/deploy-on-kubernetes.rst

 .. code-block:: shell

   # Delete a worker pod.
-  $ kubectl -n ray delete ray-worker-5c49b7cc57-c6xs8
-  pod "ray-worker-5c49b7cc57-c6xs8" deleted
+  $ kubectl -n ray delete pod ray-worker-5c49b7cc57-c6xs8 pod "ray-worker-5c49b7cc57-c6xs8" deleted

   # Check that a new worker pod was started (this may take a few seconds).